Ted Thomas (rower)

 Evan David "Ted" Thomas (23 July 1894 – March 1943), listed as Edward Thomas in another source, was a South Australian rower.
 He was a three-time national champion who represented Australia at the 1924 Summer Olympics in the men's eight.

 Club and state rowing

 Ted Thomas was a storekeeper and his senior rowing was from the Murray Bridge Rowing Club.
 The Murray Bridge Rowing Club men's eight was the dominant Australian club eight of the 1920s.
 They won the South Australian state championship from 1920 to 1923 and in 1921 by a margin of ten lengths.
 For the four years from 1920 to 1923 they were selected in-toto as the South Australian men's eight to contest the King's Cup at the Australian Interstate Regatta.
-Thomas rowed in those crews at five in 1920 & 21 and in the two seat in 1922 & 23 and rowed in each of those South Australian King's Cup victories of 1920, 1922 and 1923,.
+Thomas rowed in those crews at five in 1920 and 21 and in the two seat in 1922 and 23 and rowed in each of those South Australian King's Cup victories of 1920, 1922 and 1923.